SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

-SF Giants: The San Francisco Giants baseball team plays all of their home games at AT&T Park in SF--about a dozen each month between April and September.
+SF Giants: The San Francisco Giants baseball team plays all of their home games at Oracle Park in SF--about a dozen each month between April and September.
 Find the full schedule for this year, plus more about this popular local team.

 SF 49ers: The SF 49ers are the other Bay Area football team.
 They play from August to January at Levi's Stadium in Santa Clara.
 Click here to learn more about them and tips to attend a game.

 All Bay Area Sports: In addition to the teams mentioned above, you will find many other teams and information on sporting events--including hockey, soccer, and popular college teams--on this page.
 Click here to learn more.